web2solutions/cbh-take-home-project/Ticket_Breakdown.md

 ### Ticket Breakdown

+- Estimation based on complexity.
+- Definition of done: PR merged on master/main.
+Main branch is deployed to staging.

 #### Ticket CBH-01 - Type: Epic

 `Title`: Feature request | Add Agent custom ID to Agent Domain and `generateReport` Use Case.